Five PPC Tips For The Travel Industry

 Optimise your landing pages, with not only text and visuals, but also with industry awards, certifications, reviews, and any other proof of quality and trustworthiness you can.
 In the travel industry, it is crucial to display that you offer proven quality, safety, and valued experiences.
 Make sure your ads are matched with relevant landing page copies to send trust signals.

-If a searcher clicks on your ad for a bargain self-catered apartment, don’t send them to a landing page for luxury villas.
+If a searcher clicks on your PPC ad for a bargain self-catered apartment, don’t send them to a landing page for luxury villas.
 You can create tailor-made pay per click campaign landing pages, which look like your site pages.

 4. Competitor research